England will speak when appropriate - Southgate

 World football's governing body Fifa wrote a letter telling the 32 teams to "now focus on the football" following a controversial build-up to the World Cup, which begins on 20 November.

-"I think we have always spoken when we have felt it is appropriate," Southgate told BBC sports editor Dan Roan.
+"We have always spoken when we have felt it is appropriate," Southgate told BBC sports editor Dan Roan.

 He added: "I don't see that changing."